valtterihaikarainen/.dotfiles/README.md

-Basic config for bash, neovim and tmux, that should run on an old toaster*
+Basic config for bash, neovim and tmux, that should run on an old toaster

-On a new computer run: `stow -t ~ common`
+On a new computer run if stow exists: `stow -t ~ common

-*Given Neovim version 0.12